Print schedule changes this week

-Starting Tuesday, readers of the Chippewa Herald will enjoy an expanded print newspaper with a different publication schedule and delivery model.
+Starting Tuesday, readers of the La Crosse Tribune will enjoy an expanded print newspaper with a different publication schedule and delivery model.

 Each week, you’ll receive your print edition on three days — Tuesdays, Thursdays and Saturdays — with four sections each day and enhanced coverage of local, national and international news, sports, features, comics, puzzles and more.
 On the days without a print edition, you’ll still be able to find the latest news on our digital platforms, including our new-and-improved app.
 You’ll also still be able to enjoy the feel of flipping through a daily newspaper by accessing our E-edition, which will provide a newspaper experience seven days a week, 365 days a year.